keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 for integrating KLT with your applications because they store references, names, and version information so the 63 char limitation is quite restrictive.
-However labels can be used if you specifically need them and can accommodate the size restriction.
+However, labels can be used if you specifically need them and can accommodate the size restriction.

 ## Pre- and post-deployment checks